TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 power stuff -> full bridge rectifier [Austin]

-Induction cooker interfaces with a standard 120 VAC outlet and draws 110 V constant.
+The induction cooker given by Lochinvar interfaces with a standard 120 VAC outlet and draws 110 V constant.
 The frequency remains constant around 20 kHz.
-The current increases with to increases in power.
-The PWM switching speed is what changes the amount current current delivered since power equal energy divided by time
+The PWM switching speed is what changes the amount of current delivered since power is the time derivative of energy.
+This concept of varying the on/off time of the transistors to dictate the amount of energy transferred over time to change the power is seen in pretty much every induction heating design.
+There were 2 different types of induction cookers given to us as reference by our EE contact, Mr. Rushing.
+These solutions are real life designs that have been implemented for civilian-use.
+The way these designs differ is by the way the voltage source signal is rectified.

+A full-bridge rectifier shall be chosen over a half-bridge rectifier because it provides better efficiency and utilization of the transformer’s secondary winding, delivering a higher average DC output voltage and smoother waveform with reduced ripple.
+In design, key considerations include voltage and current ratings of the diodes, transformer configuration, power efficiency, and cost versus performance trade-offs.
+Factors such as load requirements, available supply voltage, and desired output smoothness influence the decision.
+The full-bridge configuration is selected because it ensures maximum power transfer, improved DC output quality, and better performance for high-power applications, justifying its use despite the slightly higher component count.

 ## High-Level Solution